pacs-course/pacs-examples/Examples/src/Utilities/README.md

 * `Proxy.hpp` It is not a proxy (bad naming, sorry).
 It is an utility that may be used to register objects in an object Factory automatically.

 * `range_to_vector` If you create a view of a range, for example using `std::views::iota`, of by applying views to a vector, you cannot use it to initialize a vector.
-A proposal is made to do this in a next c++ standard but so far we need to do it ourselves.
+A proposal is made to do this in a next C++ standard but so far we need to do it ourselves.
 This utility converts a range to a vector.
 It is a simple wrapper around `std::ranges::copy`.
-More information may be found [here](https://timur.audio/how-to-make-a-container-from-a-c20-range).
+More information may be found [here](https://timur.audio/how-to-make-a-container-from-a-C++20-range).

 * `readCSV` A class to read csv files.
 Useful if you have data in a speadsheet and you want to load it into a C++ code.
 There are better tools than this one around.
 But this is relativley simple and handy